DhanalakshmiJayakumar/Sign-Language-Detection-Using-machine-Language/README.md

 # Result

--The trained Machine Learning model successfully recognizes sign language hand gestures from images and live webcam input.
--When a hand sign is detected, the system predicts the corresponding alphabet and displays it as text in real time.
+-The trained Machine Learning model successfully recognizes sign language hand gestures from images and live webcam input.When a hand sign is detected, the system predicts the corresponding alphabet and displays it as text in real time.

 # Output
 -Detects hand gestures accurately from the webcam.